Willis Wood Theatre

 118 W. 11th Street,

-The fire that destroyed the Coates Opera House in 1900 left Kansas City with no ‘first-class’ theater.
+The fire that destroyed the Coates Opera House in 1900 left Kansas City with no ‘first-class’ theatre.
 Colonel Willis Wood, a dry goods magnate from St. Joseph, arrived in Kansas City around the same time as the Coates fire.
-His lifelong interest in the theater led to his building an opulent palace wherein he could share with Kansas City theatergoers his love of the stage.
+His lifelong interest in the theatre led to his building an opulent palace wherein he could share with Kansas City theatregoers his love of the stage.

-The Willis Wood Theater, located on the northwest corner of 11th Street and Baltimore Avenue, opened on August 25, 1902.
-Designed by local architect Louis Curtiss – who was also responsible for the Baltimore Hotel across from the Willis Wood and the Boley Building two blocks away – the Willis Wood oozed extravagance.
+The Willis Wood Theatre, located on the northwest corner of 11th Street and Baltimore Avenue, opened on August 25, 1902 with the play “A Modern Magdalen” performed by the Amelia Bingham Company.
+Designed by local architect Louis Curtiss – who was also responsible for the Baltimore Hotel across from the Willis Wood Theatre and the Boley Building two blocks away – the Willis Wood Theatre oozed extravagance.
 Colonel Wood had definite ideas about how his playhouse should look, and Curtiss closely followed his wishes.
 The exterior was of yellow brick and white terra cotta, the gleaming effect of which was particularly enhanced by sunshine.
 The temple-like structure was embellished with extensive confectionery scrollwork atop the corner balconies.

 In the auditorium, the palette ran reds and greens, blues and golds and yellows in substantial quantities.
 A series of columnar sculpted nude female figures adorned the walls in between the box seats.
 Their outstretched hands were utilized to hold curtains and draperies, which were strategically placed to cover the figures.
-The elegance of the surroundings was echoed in the caliber of productions on the stage.
-As the only house in Kansas City presenting ‘first-class’ theater, the Willis Wood Theater developed a reputation as the place to see and be seen among Kansas City’s elite.
-A typical evening began with dinner at the Baltimore Hotel, then a brief stroll through the tunnel that ran under the intersection of 11th and Baltimore to the theater.
+The elegance of the surroundings was echoed in the calibre of productions on the stage.
+As the only house in Kansas City presenting ‘first-class’ theatre, the Willis Wood Theatre developed a reputation as the place to see and be seen among Kansas City’s elite.
+A typical evening began with dinner at the Baltimore Hotel, then a brief stroll through the tunnel that ran under the intersection of 11th Street and Baltimore Avenue to the theatre.
 The same throughway would later be used to visit the bar at intermission, earning the moniker ‘Highball Alley’.
 Of course, if a show was less than engaging, patrons could make a hasty and unobtrusive exit via the same tunnel.